click on photo to go back...

 Above right: Howard with daughter Pamela showing her some modeling in clay (1947).

-In April-May 1948 Howard became the last actor to play Ellery Queen in the US radio series.
+In January 1948 Howard became the last actor to play Ellery Queen in the US radio series (the last 18 broadcasts).
 Jokingly he later told his daughters he 'killed" Ellery Queen.

 Apartment 4-A, was a situation comedy, with three young girls struggling to lead a quiet, normal life, in the face of all odds, debuted on Don Lee television on Nov.
 27. 1948.
 Martha Shaw, Anne Diamond and Julie Kingdon portrayed the three girls, Howard Culver, "the man with the pipe," made his TV debut as the narrator, and Parley Baer, Fred Howard and Wilton Graft were featured.